lakaeso/Financial-distress-prediction/README.md

-# Financial distress precition
+# Financial distress prediction
 Based on Give Me Some Credit Kaggle competition.
-Goal is to predict whether a person will experience financial distress in the next two years.
+Goal is to predict whether a person will experience financial distress.

+### Topics covered
+* Exploratory data analysis
+* Hypothesis testing
+* Data cleansing, feature engineering
+* Classical ML methods
+* Cross validation

+## Project description

 Imbalanced dataset, linear inseparability, low correlation of input and target features, and large outliers make this classification task quite a challange.
 Exploratory data analysis along with PCA analysis were performed to gain some top down insights into the data along with statistical tests (nonparametric t-test alternative, Mann Whitney U-test).